St. Louis Blues: Beginnings and Stanley Cup Final appearances (1967–1970)

 Under Bowman, the Blues dominated the West for the next two seasons, becoming the only expansion team to compile a winning record, and they captured division titles by wide margins each year.
-However, they were swept in the Stanley Cup Finals by the Montreal Canadiens in 1969 and then by the Boston Bruins in 1970.
+However, they were swept in the Stanley Cup Final by the Montreal Canadiens in 1969 and then by the Boston Bruins in 1970.

 While the first Blues teams included fading veterans like Doug Harvey, Don McKenney and Dickie Moore, the goaltending tandem of veterans Glenn Hall and Jacques Plante proved more durable, winning a Vezina Trophy in 1969 behind a sterling defense that featured players like skilled defensive forward Jim Roberts, team captain Al Arbour and hardrock brothers Bob and Barclay Plager.
 Phil Goyette won the Lady Byng Trophy for the Blues in 1970 and New York Rangers castoff Red Berenson became the expansion team's first major star at center.
 The arena quickly became one of the loudest buildings in the NHL, a reputation it maintained throughout its tenure as the Blues' home.

 During that time, Salomon gained a reputation throughout the NHL as the top players' owner.
 He gave his players cars, signed them to deferred contracts and treated them to vacations in Florida.
 The players, used to being treated like mere commodities, felt the only way they could pay him back was to give their best on the ice every night.